 The Organization sponsors a Section 403(b) salary reduction plan (the Plan) covering all full-time employees with at least 6 months of service who agree to make contributions to the Plan.
-The Organization does not match or contribute employer funds to the Plan.
+In 2022, the Organization started matching employee contributions.
+The Organization matches up to 4% of the participating employee's contributions.
+Matching expense for the year totaled \$15,680.